jukeboxes have been professionally rebuilt/restored

 "In the news" section of this site).

-1984 Don decided to close the last retail store and devote more time
+end of 1984 Don decided to close the last retail store and work from

 So here's my